 A thin loess conceals many of the deposits in the area.
 In some exposures a weak buried soil divides the loess into upper and lower parts.
 Optically stimulated luminescence (OSL) dating of upper and lower loess deposits at the Baileys Lake paleoseismic trench site yielded ages of 3.2 ± 0.5 ka and 12.5 ± 1.4 ka, respectively (Hylland and others, 2012, 2014).
 The loess in these trenches probably correlates with the loess observed in hand-dug auger holes in the map area.
-The presence of loess in the auger holes was used to distinguish between older deposits (Pleistocene and Holocene) that predate the loess (see note in figure 1).
+The presence of loess in the auger holes was used to distinguish between older deposits (Pleistocene and Holocene) that predate the loess and younger deposits (Holocene) that postdate the loess (see note in figure 1).